preames/public-notes/llvm-riscv/ScalarCodeGen.rst

 -------------------------------------------------
-Open Items in Scalar Codegen
+Open Items in Scalar Codegen for RISCV
 -------------------------------------------------

 .. contents::